CRITERIA AND MEASURES CONCERNING THE PREVENTION OF POLLUTION FROM LAND-BASED SOURCES

 REGULATION 1: GENERAL PROVISIONS

-In accordance with the relevant parts of this Convention, the Contracting Parties shall apply the measures described below and take into account Best Environment Practice (BEP) and Best Available Technology (BAT) to reduce the pollution from agricultural activities.
-The Contracting Parties shall elaborate Guidelines containing elements specified below and report to the Commission.
+In accordance with the relevant parts of this Convention, the Contracting Parties shall apply the measures described below and take into account Best Environmental Practice (BEP) and Best Available Technology (BAT) to reduce the pollution from agricultural activities.
+The Contracting Parties shall elaborate Guidelines containing items specified below and report to the Commission.

 REGULATION 2: PLANT NUTRIENTS

 For the purposes of the Annex III part II Regulation 2, the following definitions are used:

 - “Environmentally friendly way” means ways (of doing something) that ensure minimal or least negative effects on adjacent waters, soils, atmospheric environments and habitats.

 - “Nutrient surplus” means the positive saldo of a nutrient balance equates to the difference between nutrient inputs and nutrient outputs in relation to the utilized agricultural area (UAA).
 Input can contain N/P of crop residues, seed bound N/P, atmospheric N, N binding from legumes as well as mineral and organic fertilizers etc., while output consists of harvested crops/grass.

 - “Nutrient loss” means (unintentional) (co-)transport of nutrients beyond the reach of plants in a production system by/in water, air or particles to the atmos- or hydrosphere.